Table of Contents

 This information advises manufacturers of aerosol insecticide products about the harmonised aerosol labelling requirements of both the Agricultural Compounds and Veterinary Medicines Group (ACVM, New Zealand) and the Australian Pesticides and Veterinary Medicines Authority (APVMA, Australia).

 This information is aimed primarily at manufacturers who wish to market a harmonised aerosol product in both countries.
-However, it can also be used for the labelling requirements for aerosol products marketed in only one of the two countries.
+However, it can also be used for the labelling requirements for aerosol products marketed in only one of the 2 countries.

 1.1.
 Harmonisation between New Zealand and Australia